sickelf/sad_ansible/README.md

 This exercise means to evaluate your ansible basic knowledge by emulating a couple of servers running in your localenv.

 # Prerequisites
 - Have a arm64 or amd64 Linux or Unix-like env (e.g. darwin or MacOSX).
 If you need other arch, please reach out.
+If you use WSL (Windows Subsystem for Linux) on amd64, it is supported, too.
 - Have docker installed and set your user with correct group such that your user account can run docker without sudo
 - Have ansible install. e.g., if you are on ubuntu, do `sudo apt install ansible`
 - Any dependencies to make both `ansible` and `docker` run on your platform.
 We'll prepare the rest.